GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Read everyday > Watch TV everyday
     - Give other people credit for their victories > Take all the credit of the their victories
     - Have a sense of gratitude > Have a sense of entitlement

+## 1.14.
+Goals (WHAT/WHY)

+- [Meaning-making](https://en.wikipedia.org/wiki/Meaning-making).
+In psychology, meaning-making is the process of how people construe, understand, or make sense of life events, relationships, and the self.
+- [Ikiga](https://en.wikipedia.org/wiki/Ikigai). 生き甲斐, 'a reason for being'.
+    - What you LOVE
+    - What the world NEEDS
+    - What you can be PAID FOR
+    - What you are GOOD AT
+        - Special case: What can only you do?
+    - What you CAN GET
+- The adage is "You are what you do", but consider being your best self and letter your nature drive what you do.